 Using the Accounts sheet to customize accounts

-You can hide the account from other reports by using the “hide” flag on the Accounts sheet.
+You can also hide the account from other reports by using the “hide” flag on the Accounts sheet.

 If you need to rename an account, do this on the Tiller Console under Account Summary.
 After renaming an account you will need to re-select accounts on the Accounts sheet from the dropdown in column A.

 Increasing the Account Visibility Limit in the Foundation Template

 If you find that some of your accounts are visible in the dropdown on the Accounts sheet or aren't displaying on the Balances sheet you may need to expand the formulas to increase the visible account limit.

 Unhide the Accounts sheet (View menu > Hidden sheets) if needed.